Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 4/5
+### Misinformed Clues: 3/5
-**Very Good - Exceeds expectations**
+**Good - Meets requirements**

-The clues are related to tourism/vacation spots, which could apply to Bahamas (resorts) or France (theme parks), creating some ambiguity without being overly specific.
-They avoid directly pointing to Japan.
+Ambiguity is decent.
+'Flamenco' and 'music scene' are somewhat related to artistic expression, but not strongly tied to Japan.
+Could be more subtly connected.

 ✅ Strengths:
 - Attempt to create ambiguity